 While you can't avoid every concrete crack, you can help keep most at bay

-Concrete might be one of the most durable building materials around, but it's tricky to lay.
-No matter how good a job you do, eventually, cracks are inevitable.
-But if you want to prevent them from forming straight away, ensure the best longevity, and prevent costly repairs, follow these five simple tips for a crack-free finish in your patio or driveway.
+Concrete might be one of the most durable building materials around, but it's tricky to lay and concrete cracks are common.
+If you want to know how to prevent concrete from cracking, ensure the best longevity, and prevent costly repairs, follow these seven simple tips for a crack-free finish in your patio or driveway.

 1. Don’t Go Overboard With Water

 Concrete is notoriously tricky to mix, and it’s tempting for many novice DIYers to add a bit of extra water to make the job easier.
-But not so fast—even a small portion of water over the recommended amount can weaken the concrete.
-The excess water evaporates, leading to shrinkage once the mix is laid and, eventually, cracks.
+But not so fast—even a small portion of water over the recommended amount can weaken the concrete, leading to the need for concrete crack repairs in the future.

 Make sure you select the correct type of concrete mix for the job and follow the instructions carefully.
 If you need a little extra water to remove any dry bits, add it very sparingly.